vmware-archive/nsxraml/md-version/nsxvapi.md

   exclude tag for 1.1.1.1 in the source parameter, the rule looks for traffic originating from all IPs other than 1.1.1.1.

-* **delete** *(secured)*: Restore default configuration.

-Restores a configuration with one defaultLayer3 section with default allow rule and one defaultLayer2Section with default allow rule.
+* **delete** *(secured)*: Restores default configuration, which means one defaultLayer3 section with three default allow rules and one defaultLayer2Section with one default allow rule.

 ### /4.0/firewall/globalroot-0/config/layer3sections
 Working With Layer 3 Sections in Distributed Firewall